domino-team/docs/docs/service.md

 If you want to make hardware based on our products, here is what we suggested:

 * Reuse existing hardware as possible as you can.
 Focus on software.
 * Know your detailed requirements, e.g. size of your product, interfaces.
 Not just an idea.
 * Prepare for some money to invest.

+## Discussions